toledojuan96/frontendmentor-solutions/README.md

+#Respository For All Frontend Mentor solutions

+- Home page will have simple menu for allsolutions based on name
+- Hosted in hostinger domain [LINK](frontend-mentor.juantoledo.me)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.